415DomSmith/415DomSmith.github.io/_posts/2015-05-12-boom-recursion.md

 Recursion is a way to solve a problem by only solving a smaller portion of the larger problem.
 This concept mainly applies to instances where we would need to use itterations or loops inside a function to get the function to work.
 Just about any function that can be solved with a loop can be solved through recursion, and vice versa.
 Now this doesn't always mean that recursion is the best or systemicly fastest way to solve a function, but it often does require less written code.

-So when we write a recursive function (which we'll look at in a minute), we are making the function do all the work by calling the function within itself.
-In order to make sure that the function doesn't continue forever (or until a stack overflow, which we'll also talk about in a minute), we want to decrease some value passed through the function, and set a lower limit for this value (which will be our base case).
-When the base case is reached, we stop calling the function within itself, and instead return a base value.
+So when we write a recursive function (which we'll look at in a second), we are making the function do all the work by calling the function within itself.
+In order to make sure that the function doesn't continue forever (or until a stack overflow, which we'll look at in a minute), we want to decrease some value passed through the function, and set a lower limit for this value (which will be our base case).
+When the base case is reached, we stop calling the function within itself.

-So let's look at a simple recursive function that is a pretty standard introduction to recursive functions, factorials:
+So let's look at recursive function that is a pretty standard introduction to how recursion works, factorials:

 <a class="jsbin-embed" href="http://jsbin.com/bixanayulo/1/embed?js,console">JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>